burstijd/Project3SL/README.md

 # Notes

-All conversion rates are based on amounts from December 2020 All conversion rates came from Google
+All conversion rates are based on amounts from December 2020.
+All conversion rates came from Google.

 # References